Connor-Whisman/DataTrackingTemplate/README.md

 # Data Tracking Template
-- Generic app template with multiple use cases.
+- Generic app template for AngularJs with multiple use cases.
 Main purpose for tracking information over large periods of time.

 # Goal:
 - Build a general app template that can be used in many different ways.
 Some other topics I've come up with include: